 When Jesus says “unless you change and become like children,” I think of this little boy jubilating.
 What Jesus is addressing is human ontology and function and the wholeness we need to be restored to in order to worship as true worshipers, those who “worship the Father in spirit and truth” (Jn 4:23).
 This is the tune-up needed in relational language with relational words to sing the new song to the Lord, which referential language with referential words can only sing out of tune.

 Only hearts that are open and vulnerable can relationally connect with the open and vulnerable heart of God, in the reciprocal relational dynamic of intimacy—intimacy defined as the relational process of hearts opening to each other and coming together.
 This is the relational dynamic that constitutes worship from inner out.
 Worship cannot be reduced to what we “do” but finds its significance only in the intimate experience of God’s relational response of grace.
-Worship in relational terms, therefore, is the unequaled experience “behind the curtain” and “without the veil;” any worship conducted “in front of the veil” remains out of tune in Secondary Sanctuary.
+Worship in relational terms, therefore, is the unequaled experience “behind the curtain, without the veil;” any worship conducted “in front of the curtain, with the veil” remains out of tune in Secondary Sanctuary.
 Furthermore, the relational function of grace by its very nature results in human relationships that are equalized because grace counters defining ourselves by what we do or have at every level of life; as the functional basis, grace negates human distinctions to remove relational barriers based on those distinctions.
 Intimate and equalized relationships are both necessary and normative for persons ‘in Christ’ because the heart involved thus with God can only be open and vulnerable, as it is redeemed, healed and transformed from inner out—that is, made whole.
 This relational process was clearly initiated when Jesus deconstructed the Temple at Jerusalem and reconstituted it on his relational terms (Mk 11:15-17).
 This relational outcome is indispensable for persons in God’s family to gather at the Communion table without the veil to be involved in the primacy necessary for relationships together in wholeness.